This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-A Pennsylvania cerebral palsy lawyer can be your best advocate and guide when you face legal issues surrounding your child’s disabilities.
-Cerebral palsy is too often caused by medical negligence, and a medical malpractice case may be the best way you have to fight for justice for your child and to recover damages to pay for the many treatments and lifelong care your child will need.
+A Pennsylvania cerebral palsy lawyer can be your best advocate and guide when facing legal issues surrounding your child’s disabilities.
+Cerebral palsy is sometimes caused by medical negligence, and a medical malpractice case may be the best way to recover damages.
+A qualified lawyer can also help if your child has been discriminated against.

 Who Needs a Cerebral Palsy Lawyer?